materialscloud-org/sycofinder/README.md

-# LSMO MaxDiv app
+# LSMO Synthesis Condition Finder

+Optimize your synthesis conditions

-Computes maximally diverse set of input parameters
+ 1. Generate a maximally diverse set of conditions
+ 1. Evolve the set of conditions based on experimentally determined fitness (using a genetic algorithm)
+ 1. Determine importance of synthesis variables

 ## Run locally